adrianacuna/ClaseBigData/README.md

 ```
 ## Practice 6.
 Implementation of Fibonacci series algorithms according to pseudo code from Wikipedia link

-#### Algorith 1: For the first algorithms we implemented the pseudo code using descending recursive Fibonacci method.
+#### Algorithm 1: For the first algorithms we implemented the pseudo code using descending recursive Fibonacci method.

 First defined a method with if else cycle, if variable n is lower than 2, return n, in other case do the operation fib (n-1) + fib(n-2) Recursively